Skip to content

 Github Actions continually builds and tests kube against the LTS supported environments for Ubuntu, and macOS, and Windows:

-Support Source Guarantee LTS Cycle
+Support Source Guarantee Upstream Policy

 supported Linux ubuntu-latest 2 years